 There are many reasons to take a B complex on a regular basis if you are chronically ill (I take them for migraine and other reasons).
 But B12 (found proteins) is quite useful in the winter due to positively affecting mood and brain functions.
 Low levels of b-12 are linked to depression and can help with anxiety and even with SAD.
 Since depression can increase in the winter, along with stress, it can be beneficial to boost this.
 But overall they help with tiredness and fatigue which can help with the winter slump- and just with chronic illness overall.

-Beneficial ones to think about
+Beneficial vitamins to think about for winter

 Vitamin E (Or Vitamin E Oil)